 Indecent exposure, prostitution, lewd conduct

-If you are looking to hire a criminal immigration lawyer, we invite you to call for a Free confidential consultation.
-We serve clients throughout southern California from our offices in Los Angeles & Orange County.
+If you are looking to hire a criminal defense lawyer, we invite you to call for a Free confidential consultation.
+We defend clients throughout southern California from our offices in Los Angeles & Orange County.

 Example Immigration Consequences by Type of Crime